Gun rights groups try last-ditch move to stop Trump ban on rapid-fire bump stocks

 WASHINGTON — Owners of bump stocks — attachments that allow rifles to be fired rapidly — are hoping a federal appeals court will relieve them of the legal duty to destroy the devices by Monday.

 Under a federal rule that took effect in December, owners must destroy their bump stocks, which are usually made of plastic, by Monday or risk prosecution for a felony.
-The rule suggests smashing them with a hammer, cutting them apart with a saw, or turning them over to a local ATF office.
+The rule suggests smashing them with a hammer, cutting them apart with a saw, or turning them over to a local office of the Bureau of Alcohol, Tobacco, Firearms and Explosives.
 It applies to individual owners, dealers, wholesalers and manufacturers.

 Trump administration bans bump stocksDec.
 19, 201801:18

-Federal authorities estimate that half a million of them have been sold in the U.S.
+Federal authorities estimate that half a million of them have been sold in the United States.

 The devices are attached to a rifle in place of the normal stock, the end piece that sit next to a user's shoulder.
 Once in place, the bump stock absorbs the weapon's recoil and alters the relationship between the trigger finger and the weapon.